Making Tracks Since 1970

 She named the organization after her cat, Harris, who she felt “represented a certain wildness, humor, savvy and strong instinct, all elements needed for a successful environmental education center.”

-The Harris Center began by offering public educational programs about land protection, and soon branched into summer camps and school programming.
+The Harris Center began by offering public educational programs, and soon branched into summer camps and school programming.
 In 1973, John Kulish inspired many high school students by introducing them to “outdoor classrooms.”
 He liked to say that he learned ecology while attending the “University in the Woods.”
-Today, our skilled teacher-naturalists work with nearly 3,000 students in 30 Monadnock-area schools annually, and we offer more than 100 programs and outings for the general public each year.
+Today, our skilled teacher-naturalists work with nearly 3,000 students in 30 Monadnock Region schools annually, and we offer more than 100 programs and outings for the general public each year.

 In the 1980s, Meade Cadot added land protection to the work of the Harris Center, with a particular focus on stitching together a network of connected open space.
-We have now directly protected more than 21,000 acres and worked with many partners to create a 34,500-acre SuperSanctuary of clustered protected lands in the Monadnock Highlands.
+We have now directly protected more than 24,000 acres and worked with many partners to create a 36,000-acre SuperSanctuary of clustered protected lands in the Monadnock Highlands.

 For years, Meade also helped facilitate conservation research on our protected lands; we formally added conservation research to our mission in 2014.